Arksine/moonraker/docs/web_api.md

 }
 ```

-When an agent connects, all connections will recieve a `connected` event
+When an agent connects, all connections will receive a `connected` event
 for that agent, with its identity info in the `data` field.
 When an agent
 disconnects clients will receive a `disconnected` event with the data field
 omitted.
 All other events are determined by the agent, where each event may